 My personal experiences are what led me to be a Certified Yoga Therapist.
 I believe in teaching people about yoga medicine whenever possible.

-Lawrence M. Cohen, MD, says that, “Pain represents an area of inflammation and ‘stuck energy.’
-By doing stretches, applying sound eating practices and using diaphragmatic breathing, both the causes of pain and the perception of pain can be lowered.”
-Cohen is medical director of The Center for Complementary Medicine in San Antonio.
-He will discuss Yoga as Lifestyle Medicine at a free International Day of Yoga event at TriPoint June 17.
+Lawrence M. Cohen, MD, says, “Pain represents an area of inflammation and ‘stuck energy.’
+By doing stretches, applying sound eating practices, and using diaphragmatic breathing, both the causes of pain and the perception of pain can be lowered.”
+Cohen is the medical director of The Center for Complementary Medicine in San Antonio.
+He will discuss Yoga as Lifestyle Medicine at a free International Day of Yoga event at TriPoint on June 17.

-Dr. Sat Bir Singh Khalsa has conducted ions of clinical research.
-For decades he has studied the efficacy of yoga medicine for Alzheimer’s, back pain and a host of other disorders.
+Additionally, Dr. Sat Bir Singh Khalsa has conducted ions of clinical research.
+For decades he has studied the efficacy of yoga medicine for Alzheimer’s, back pain, and a host of other disorders.
 I’ve attended workshops he’s led for yoga therapists in California.
 Now, he’s headed to San Antonio.
-For International Day of Yoga, Dr. Khalsa will lead a CME-Seminar for physicians, students and healthcare professionals.
+For International Day of Yoga, Dr. Khalsa will lead a CME-Seminar for physicians, students, and healthcare professionals.